scrapy/scrapy/docs/topics/signals.rst

     :param spider: the spider which scraped the item
     :type spider: :class:`~scrapy.spider.BaseSpider` object

-    :param output: the output of the item pipeline.
+    :param original_item: the input of the item pipeline.
 This is typically the same :class:`~scrapy.item.Item` object received in the ``item`` parameter, unless some pipeline stage created a new item.
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

 item_dropped
 ------------